Jeff Fultz: Racing career

 In 2002, Fultz would win his first Southeast Series title with three wins at Myrtle Beach, Nashville and Memphis.
 He would also win his first ARCA race that year at Charlotte, as well as making three Busch Series races that year with a best finish of 26th at Nashville.
 Although Fultz would win the most races in the Southeast season in 2003, he would ultimately finish second in the standings behind Charlie Bradberry.
 He would run four races in the ARCA Series, three races in the Busch Series, and would attempt two Winston Cup races, failing to qualify at both Atlanta and Charlotte.

 Fultz would win the Southeast championship again in 2004 ahead of J. R. Norris with five wins and two poles.
 He attempted again to make his debut in the now Nextel Cup Series at Charlotte for the Coca-Cola 600, driving the No. 78 Ford for Harrah Racing, failing to qualify for the event.
 In 2005, he would win the Southeast championship again ahead of Jason Hogan with four wins.
-He would run one more race in the series the following year before the series folded at the end of the year.
+He would run one more race in the series the following year before the series folded at the end of the season.
 He also ran in the Hooters Pro Cup Series that year, running in fourteen races with a pole at Lakeland and a best finish of fifth at Myrtle Beach.

-Since the folding of the Southeast Series, he would compete sporadically in various late-model events like the Snowball Derby, the Winchester 400 and in various other late-model and modified series.
+Since the folding of the Southeast Series, Fultz has competed sporadically in various late-model events like the Snowball Derby, the Winchester 400 and in various other late-model and modified series.
 He also acts as the driver and owner of his late-model team Jeff Fultz Racing, which has fielded drivers such as Jordan Anderson, Kodie Conner, and William Byron.

-Fultz has recently competed in the JEGS/CRA All-Stars Tour.